 How can my community apply?

 Click below to learn more about how to apply.
-The window is now open for the 2019 application period.
+The window for the 2020 application period will open in February.

 How are CPAT projects selected?

 CPAT projects are selected through an application process.
 Submissions must be received by the final date of the application period (deadline noted above).
 A Review Team comprised of SCAPA members evaluates projects and applications using the following criteria:

 - Clarity of issue(s) to be addressed; the scope of the project is appropriately focused and well defined